I am a

-This postgraduate course develops professionals who are highly respected for their quality of preparation and their dedication.
-If you're already a teacher, you can continue your professional learning in accordance with the requirements of the Queensland College of Teachers in order to maintain your teacher registration.
-You'll also be able to specialise in early childhood teaching (Kindergarten to Year 3).
-You'll play a vital role in the development and care of children during their most formative years.
+Specialising in early childhood teaching (Kindergarten to Year 3) will see you play a vital role in the development and care of children during their most formative years.
 Working at childcare, kindergarten or primary school level, you'll help them to interpret their world, social relationships and responsibilities with knowledge and nurturing.
 You'll also extend support to families and caregivers, so the benefits carry over into home life.

 Study early childhood education at Griffith

 Promote positive development and learning

 Undergraduate study in Early childhood education can be undertaken as a major within the Bachelor of Education, Primary (Logan campus only).
 Studying at Griffith, you’ll build on your understanding of the characteristics of learners and teachers in primary and early year environments.